1.) Fishing hours will be from 7:00am to 3:30pm, August 24th, 2019.

 *Should the weekend be a total loss, deemed unfishable, the payouts will be by lottery draw for the main event, largest walleye and calcuttas.
 This will be done at 12:30pm on Sunday, if required.

 2.)
 There will be a shotgun start from the lighthouse at Chadwick Bay, Dunkirk, NY.
-There will be a starting/location device or boat (to be announced at the captain's meeting).
+There will be starting/location device or boat (to be announced at the captain's meeting).
 The shotgun start will be specifically 7:00am sharp.
+Monitor VHF Channel 68 for the official countdown and call.

 · If you depart prior than our official shotgun start at 7:00am, you will be immediately disqualified.